avl/savefile/README.md

 In the future, it could be possible to make the type requirements even more clever, only requiring that types which are actually used during serialization support the savefile-traits.

+Versions 0.14 and 0.14.1 contained minor errors in the Readme.
+This is fixed in 0.14.2, it is otherwise the same.

 ## 0.12 Support for char